bcgov/data-publication/pages/faq.md

    + ESRI License Type: choose the license type that best descibes the work that you do.
    + Additional Information: Any additional information can be provided here.
 If you require access to the BCGW Delivery and/or Test environment(s) please add that request in this section noting which environment(s) access is required.

+**For those outside the Natural Resouce Ministries**:

++ Email NRMenquiries@gov.bc.ca
++ Include:
+   + IDIR or BCGW account name if different than your IDIR
+   + Spatial Files: Don't require
+   + GTS Email Distribution List: Recommend if using the NRM GTS to direct connect
+   + ESRI Licence Type: Needed if using the NRM GTS
+   + If requiring accounts to BCGW Delivery and/or Test

 ### How do I change/reset my BCGW password?

+**For those in the Natural Resource Ministries**:

 + Fill out the form in the [_NRM Business Service Desk Application_](https://apps.nrs.gov.bc.ca/int/jira/servicedesk/customer/portal/1/create/42) as follows: